janScheible/pocketsaw/README.md

 - default source of code/package dependency information is the completely underrated [jdeps](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/jdeps.html) command-line tool of the JDK (instead of the ASM library)
 - package groups within the Maven project (resp.
 Java module) are called sub-module (instead of module to avoid name collision [Java Platform Module System](http://openjdk.java.net/projects/jigsaw/spec/))
 - package groups outside the Maven project are called external functionality

-The following image shows the Pocketsaw package group structure.
-Yellow boxes are sub-modules while the blue ones are external functionalities.
-The gray ones are a special case, they represent the shaded libraries which are modeled as sub-modules because they are part of the codebase (see [Shaded dependencies](shaded-dependencies)).
-In case of a not allowed code dependency there would be a red arrow whilst in case of a defined but not used in the code dependency a gray arrow would be displayed.

-![pocketsaw-package-group-structure]

 ## Installation